kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 transition according to the other fields. `.status.activeInterceptorCompleted` should be true or `.status.heartbeatTime` has exceeded the 30-minute deadline.

-`.status.evictionRequestCancellationPolicy` is defaulted to `Allow` on creation.
-Its resolution should then be left to interceptors.

 `.status.podEvictionStatus.failedAPIEvictionCounter` can be only incremented.

 ##### UPDATE

-Requesters cannot be removed from the `.spec.requesters` list if the `.status.evictionRequestCancellationPolicy` field is set to `Forbid`.
-They also cannot be removed once the eviction request has been completed (`Complete` condition is `True`).
+Requesters cannot be removed once the eviction request has been completed (`Complete` condition is `True`).

-##### DELETE

-Delete requests are forbidden for EvictionRequest objects that have the `.status.evictionRequestCancellationPolicy` field set to `Forbid` and the pod still exists (`Complete` condition is `False`).

 ##### CREATE, UPDATE, DELETE